Recovery Trout Stocking

 Why do recovery stocking?

-Recovery (or restoration) stocking is a tool that can be used to maintain genetic diversity by supplementing populations, and expanding the habitat range of native fish into streams where suitable habitats exist but have no fish living in them.
+Recovery (or restoration) stocking is a tool that can be used to maintain genetic diversity by supplementing populations and expanding the range of native fish into streams where suitable habitats exist but have no fish living in them.

 As populations decline in size and connectivity, genetic variability within a population can become limited.
-A larger gene pool supports population growth and sustainability, and provides more resiliency to these threats.
-Hybridization with non-native species is a greater risk as non-native fish move into native trout habitat ranges.
-Hybridization further depletes the gene pools of native trout populations, as hybrid offspring result from a combination of the gene pools of two different species, typically resulting in lower population resiliency.
-Learn more about hybridization in Westslope Cutthroat trout.
+A larger gene pool supports population growth and sustainability, while also providing more resiliency to these threats.
+Hybridization with non-native species, such as rainbow trout, is a greater risk as non-native fish move into native trout habitat ranges.
+Hybridization further depletes the gene pools of native trout populations, typically resulting in lower population resiliency.
+Learn more about hybridization in westslope cutthroat trout.

 How does recovery stocking work?